Lisa Rose Myers: Works

-Curatorial Projects
+Curatorial projects

 In addition to having her own work featured in several exhibitions, Myers has curated exhibitions at art galleries and institutions across Canada.
 One of these exhibitions took place at the Kitchener Waterloo Art Gallery in 2017, entitled “Carry Forward”.
 Myers’ website states that this exhibition “presents documentary films that carry forward and reveal concealed Indigenous and Black histories.
 Each film has a sense of personal stakes the artist/filmmaker, and resonates to current social justice contexts and where living knowledge continues.”
 Curator and artist Lisa Myers chose the analogy of “carrying forward” to describe the act of bringing something to the next generation, an action which she explores throughout her curation.
 In particular, Myers focuses here on engagements with “authority and authenticity of documents and documentation” through artworks that “reveal the biases and racism of dominant ideologies enshrined in official papers.”
 Myers is also a curator and leader in the Finding Flowers project.
-Co-led by Anishinaabe artist, curator and educator Lisa Myers and native-bee ecologist Dr. Sheila Colla, Finding Flowers' main focus is researching, replanting and caring for the more-than-twenty Medicine and Butterfly Garden artworks created across Canada by the late Mi'kmaw/Beothuk and 2-Spirit artist Mike MacDonald.
+Co-led by Anishinaabe artist, curator and educator Lisa Myers and native-bee ecologist Sheila Colla, Finding Flowers' main focus is researching, replanting and caring for the more-than-twenty Medicine and Butterfly Garden artworks created across Canada by the late Mi'kmaw/Beothuk and 2-Spirit artist Mike MacDonald.
 These are just two of the many exhibitions and projects which Lisa Myers has had a hand in curating and creating.